-The omission or falsification of pertinent medical information may result in revocation or termination of the CLS award at any time prior to, or during, the program (see Section 29).
+The omission or falsification of pertinent medical information may result in revocation or termination of the CLS award at any time prior to, or during, the program (see Section 35).

 All medical forms will be reviewed by CLS Program staff at American Councils and a contracted medical professional.
-If the contracted physician has questions or requires more information about the finalist's medical history, which may include, e.g., test results, prescription records, or medical forms and records, it is the finalist's responsibility to provide timely and complete responses.
-Any requests by the contracted physician for further information must be satisfied before the medical review process is complete.
+If the contracted professional has questions or requires more information about the finalist's medical history, such as, test results, prescription records, or medical forms and records, it is the finalist's responsibility to provide timely and complete responses.
+Any requests by the contracted professional for further information must be satisfied before the medical review process is complete.

-The CLS Program may share any information from a finalist or participant's medical forms and the medical review process that is necessary to facilitate placement, to arrange housing and medical accommodations, or to comply with local laws, regulations, and institutional policies (see Section 32).
+The CLS Program may share any information from a finalist or participant's medical forms and the medical review process that is necessary to facilitate placement, to arrange housing and medical accommodations, or to comply with local laws, regulations, and institutional policies (see Section 38).
 The CLS Program recognizes that protecting the confidentiality of a finalist's medical information is extremely important.
 Participant medical information is protected pursuant to applicable federal and state privacy laws and pursuant to CLS's Privacy Policy.
-Medical information will be shared only with CLS Program staff in the United States or overseas and medical staff and other medical professionals with a need to know in order to care for or treat participants.
+Medical information will be shared only with CLS Program staff or medical staff and other medical professionals with a need to know in order to care for or treat participants.
 Limited medical information may be shared with CLS Program personnel or U.S. Department of State staff only to the extent that these individuals have a specific need to know the information in order to fulfill their official job-related responsibilities.
 For information on CLS's policy on medical confidentiality, see the CLS Privacy Policy.